nprapps/clerk/README.md

 ## Connecting to Slack

 To connect Clerk to your Slack, you will need to create an [incoming webhook](https://api.slack.com/incoming-webhooks) and copy the webhook endpoint to an environment variable called `clerk_WEBHOOK`.

+## Setting up servers

+Use the server configuration in [app_config.py](https://github.com/nprapps/cron-starter-kit/blob/master/app_config.py#L42-L46) to set up your servers correctly.
+You can set the user, python version, and the folders where various pieces install.

 ## Deploy to EC2